pharo-project/pharo-website/site/aboutWhatIsPharo.md

 ## Conclusion

-So we hope that now you see that delivering Pharo is a large task.
+We hope that now you see that delivering Pharo is a large task.